your M43 Cap...

 with water & then do the wear process

 above.
-You want to have the look of a
+The objective is to have the

 right down the middle of the bill (folding